Medical Malpractice: Phoenix Medical Malpractice Attorney

-Medical malpractice cases are some of the most fiercely fought pieces of litigation.
-This is the result, in part, of the fact that the reputation of a doctor or hospital may be at stake.
-Even if the doctor’s insurance carrier is going to foot the bill for any damages, the doctor may feel that a verdict in favor of one his or her former patients, indicating that the doctor committed malpractice, may well have an adverse effect upon the doctor’s medical practice and his or her ability to attract new patients or to keep existing patients.
+Medical malpractice cases are some of the most fiercely contested types of litigation.
+This is because a doctor’s or hospital’s reputation may be at stake.
+Even if the doctor’s insurance carrier is going to foot the bill for any damages, the doctor may feel that a malpractice verdict in favor of one of their former patients could hurt the doctor’s medical practice and their ability to attract new patients or keep existing patients.

-This does not mean that all, or even most, medical malpractice cases have to be fought tooth and nail to the bitter end, including a jury trial.
-The right plaintiff’s medical malpractice lawyer can turn the doctor’s fears regarding his or her future practice into an advantage.
-By developing a strong case, so strong that the doctor (with the help and prodding of his/her defense attorney) will realize that the chances of an adverse jury verdict are sufficient that the doctor risks additional bad publicity if the case does not settle prior to trial.
-In much the same way, your attorney should do everything within his/her power to demonstrate to the insurance company that a fair settlement avoids the risks of placing the matter in the hands of the jury.
+This does not mean that all, or even most, medical malpractice cases have to be hard-fought or result in a jury trial.
+The right plaintiff’s medical malpractice lawyer can use a doctor’s fears about his or her reputation and future practice as an advantage.
+By developing an extremely strong case, the doctor and his/her defense team may realize that the chances of an adverse jury verdict are sufficient, and that the doctor risks additional bad publicity if the case does not settle before trial.
+In much the same way, your dental malpractice lawyer should do everything within their power to demonstrate to the insurance company that a fair settlement avoids the risks of placing the matter in the hands of a jury.

 What is Medical Malpractice?

-As a general rule, these are negligence cases.
-But the determination of negligence is somewhat different in the case of professionals, such as doctors.
-What you will be attempting to show is that a competent doctor would not have acted in the way your doctor did; that is, your doctor deviated from the accepted standard of care in connection with your diagnosis or treatment.
-In addition, medical malpractice can be committed not only by doctors, but by nurses, clinics, clinicians, hospitals, psychologists, and others in the medical field.
+As a general rule, medical malpractice claims are negligence cases.
+However, the negligence determination is somewhat different for professionals, such as doctors.
+In a malpractice case, the objective is to show that a competent doctor would not have acted as your doctor did; your doctor deviated from the accepted standard of care in connection with your diagnosis or treatment.
+In addition, medical malpractice can be committed not only by doctors but by nurses, clinics, clinicians, hospitals, psychologists, and others in the medical field.

 The elements of a medical malpractice claim are: